These are the questions that you have asked us about the BID. We will update this list as you ask more questions.

 4: Isn’t this what I pay my business rates for?

 No. Business rates are collected by Canterbury City Council and redistributed at a national level.
 The council spends the allocated funding on services that are both statutory and discretionary, and businesses have very little say on what these services are.
 BIDs differ from this as the money is collected locally, ring-fenced and controlled and managed by you.
-It can only then be spent on initiatives detailed in this business plan that you have agreed to.
+It can only then be spent on initiatives detailed in business plan that you have agreed to.
 The BID levy does not pay for anything covered by your business rates.

 5: Does this mean that the local authority will stop providing services?